MurphyPone/murphypone.github.io/src/content/true-skill-2.md

 > Speculation: TrueSkill 2 uses RProp for its low computational cost and is potentially better suited for rocky training landscapes.
 Additionally, the standard backpropagation might not have tracked match outcomes as well as RProp.

-With sufficient training data (1000 matches, for Halo 5: Slayer gamemode), the following paramter values resulted in satisfactory model accuracy:
+With sufficient training data (1000 matches, for Halo 5: Slayer game mode), the following parameter values resulted in satisfactory model accuracy:

 $m_0 = 3$ (team mates are very important)